manpan/cyber-risk-lab/content/home/welcome.md

   css_class:
 ---

-We are located at the University of Greenwich and work on cyber risk management challenges proposing new models and implementing solutions for addressing them!
+The Cyber Risk Lab (CRL) is located at the University of Greenwich and work on cyber risk management challenges proposing new models and implementing solutions for addressing them!